IBM-EPBL/IBM-Project-5256-1658752692/README.md

-**Real-Time Communication System Powered by AI for Specially Abled
+_Real-Time Communication System Powered by AI for Specially Abled _

-Team ID:  PNT2022TMID01421
+_Team ID:  PNT2022TMID01421_
 ----------------------------------------------------------------------------------------------------------------------------
-Team Members -
+_Team Members -
 1. K Raj Kumar
 2. P Vettri Chezhian
 3. M Naveen Kumar
-4. 4.Yashwanth M
+4. 4.Yashwanth M_
 ----------------------------------------------------------------------------------------------------------------------------

-PROJECT DESCRIPTION:
+_PROJECT DESCRIPTION_

 In our society, we have people with disabilities.
 The technology is developing day by day but no significant developments are undertaken for the betterment of these people.
 Communications between deaf-mute and a normal person has always been